 Building character and experience is the primary reason students apply for internships.
 This includes working on projects or real-world problems to prepare them for their first steps out of the academic realm.

 For any project that I have worked on, there has always been one, if not many, seemingly impossible problems.
-Overcoming these obstacles helps develop your individual skills.
+Overcoming these obstacles helps develop your skills.
 They also allow you to build relationships with various team members by facing an obstacle together to achieve the same goal.
-Seeing my progression as I had begun to build milestones gave me a feeling of accomplishment.
+Seeing my progression as I had begun to create milestones gave me a feeling of accomplishment.
 More importantly, it helps me to celebrate the success of overcoming problems and pushing through after multiple failures.

 An IT professional’s perspective on moving offices